ddev/ddev.com/src/content/blog/ddev-oct-2024-newsletter.md

 Want to keep up as the month goes along?
 Follow our [blog](https://ddev.com/blog/), [LinkedIn](https://www.linkedin.com/company/ddev-foundation), [Mastodon](https://fosstodon.org/@ddev), [X,](https://x.com/randyfay) and join us on [Discord](https://discord.gg/5wjP76mBJD).
 And of course email us any time, you can reply to this email.
 If you didn’t get this newsletter in your own inbox, you can.
 Sign up at https://ddev.com/newsletter.

-Happy October from Randy Fay, DDEV Project Lead
+Happy October from Randy Fay, DDEV Project Lead.